 • The authors of the article should provide reliable results of the conducted studies.
 Knowingly erroneous or falsified statements are unacceptable.

 • Authors should ensure that the results of the study given in the manuscript are completely original.
 Unoriginal fragments or statements must be arranged with a mandatory reference of the author and the source.
-Excessive borrowing, as well as plagiarism of any form, including unauthorized quotes, rephrasing or appropriating the rights to the results of other people's research, are unethical and
+Excessive borrowing, as well as plagiarism of any form, including unauthorized quotes, rephrasing or appropriating the rights to the results of other people's research, are unethical and unacceptable.
+The originality of the text should be at least 75%.

 • It is necessary to recognize the contribution of all persons who somehow influenced the course of the study; in particular, the article should provide references to all the works that were important during the study.